How a young Indian monk's travels around the world inspired modern yoga.

 Vivekananda applied to join the Parliament, introducing himself as a monk “of the oldest order of sannyasins”, and on this basis he was accepted.

 The “handsome young monk in the orange robe” was a great success.
 By the end of the Parliament, he was a media celebrity: The ‘Boston Evening Transcript’ reported that he was “a great favourite at the parliament... if he merely crosses the platform, he is applauded”.

 He spoke several times on topics related to Hinduism, Buddhism and harmony among religions before the parliament ended on 27 September 1893.
 The ‘New York Herald’ noted: “Vivekananda is undoubtedly the greatest figure in the Parliament of Religions.
 After hearing him we feel how foolish it is to send missionaries to this learned nation.”

 After the Parliament of Religions, the American esoteric community took Vivekananda under its wing, hosting him as a guest speaker around the country.
 He received an enthusiastic reception, attracting many followers as he went.
 And this led him to reassess his mission.

 A promotional poster for Vivekananda's lecture tour, describing him as "The Hindoo Monk of India".

 New York, 1896

 With its mass influx of migrants at the end of the 19th century, New York City was open to new thought and experimentation.
-Vivekanada's main esoteric and cultist following was based in and around New York City – it was there that Madam Blavatsky founded the Theosophical Society.
+Vivekananda's main esoteric and cultist following was based in and around New York City – it was there that Madame Blavatsky had founded the Theosophical Society.
 So it was in New York that Vivekananda settled when he grew weary of touring the country.